V1codin/react/README.md

 --Get information about your Nova Poshta delivery.

---Get information about Nova Poshta branches location via number of the branch and its city.
+--Get information about Nova Poshta branches location via number of the branch and the city where the branch is located.

 --Get information about delivery warehouse to warehouse cost.